-The UCSF Institute for Human Genetics (IHG) serves as the hub for all activities in human genetics at the University of California, San Francisco.
+The Institute for Human Genetics (IHG) serves as the hub for all activities in human genetics at UCSF.

 OUR MISSION is to create an exciting, productive, and collaborative environment for research, training, and clinical application in human genetics.